 A Project for Peace

-The Challenges Forum initiative was founded in 1996 by Ms. Annika Hilding Norberg, when she was a research student at the London School of Economics and Political Science.
-She developed the initial Challenges Forum concept in close cooperation with the National Defence College of Sweden, the Russian Public Policy Centre, the Institute of Diplomacy of the Hashemite Kingdom of Jordan and the North Atlantic Treaty Organization.
-Following the first seminar in Stockholm, a second seminar was hosted in Moscow, while the third event was held in Amman.
+Founded in 1996 by Ms. Annika Hilding Norberg, a then research student at the London School of Economics and Political Science, the Challenges Forum was developed as part of her doctoral thesis, in close cooperation with the Swedish Defence College, Russian Public Policy Centre, Institute of Diplomacy of the Hashemite Kingdom of Jordan and the North Atlantic Treaty Organization (NATO).